Accelerated Death Benefit Denied? We Can Help.

-Denied Accelerated Death Benefits (ADB)
+Denied Accelerated Death Benefits

 Our accelerated death benefits (ADB) lawyers help terminally ill insureds file claims for accelerated death benefits or appeal an adverse claim decision.
+Accelerated death benefits are designed to help terminally ill individuals pay for their medical care, at-home care, and living expenses.

 For those who stopped working due to a terminal illness, an accelerated death benefit may be the only source of income they rely on.
 Needless to say, a denied accelerated death benefit claim may result in frustration and financial hardship for individuals who struggle with a terminal illness.
+If your claim for Accelerated Death Benefits has been denied, call us at (888) 510-2212.
+Our life insurance attorneys will help you overturn the denial of benefits on appeal.

 Our Experience in Handling Denied Accelerated Death Benefit Claims